PetrBilek1/Ingenium/README.md

 # Ingenium

-Sample project made using Modular Monolith architecture
+#### Sample project made using Modular Monolith architecture and MediatR

 To run change connection string in appsettings.json and **possibly BaseAddress in WebUI Program.cs**